muratk3n/thirdwave/en/README.md

 ---

-If everyone used batteries to store energy, below is the amt of lithium needed..
+If everyone used batteries to store energy, here is the amt of lithium needed..
 Single person consumes 10 KW of energy, 240 Kwh / day, to hold the energy required for a day, for everyone,

 ```python